DIVIDED KINGDOMS, EXILE, RETURN

 And then, silence.
 When Malachi laid down his pen, no new prophet arose for centuries.
 Yet these years were anything but empty.
 Empires rose and fell, nations clashed, and the Jewish people were refined in ways that prepared the world for the Messiah.At first, Persia still held sway.

 Map of Persian Empire.
 Courtesy of Biblica® Open Color Bible Maps (TM), English.
 Copyright ® 2019 by Biblica, Inc. Licensed under CC BY-SA 4.0.
-Available at https://open.bible/maps/
+Available at https://open.bible/ resources/

 In 332 BC, the world changed.
 Alexander the Great swept through the Middle East like wildfire, defeating the Persians and establishing Greek rule over Israel.
 With him came not just new soldiers, but a new culture – Hellenism.
 Greek language, education, and philosophy began to influence every corner of life.